Article-Resurrected-Saints

 The passage says that some dead holy people returned to life and came out of their tombs, then went into Jerusalem, where many inhabitants of the city saw them.
 Because the King James translation refers to these resurrected people as "saints", this event is sometimes called "the resurrection of the dead saints".

-Several possible explanations for this passage have been put forward.
-One possibility is that it relates to the story of the "Harrowing of Hell".
-According to this story, which is mentioned in the Apostle's Creed, after the crucifixion Jesus descended to Hell and rescued the souls of all the ancient dead saints from their imprisonment there.
+Another possible explanation for Matthew's passage relates it to a story known as the "Harrowing of Hell".
+According to this story, which is mentioned in the Apostles' Creed, after Jesus died on the cross he descended to Hell and rescued the souls of all the ancient dead saints from their imprisonment there.
 After these rescued souls left Hell, they could have returned to their old bodies in the tombs and brought them back to life.
+But if this is what happened, it must have taken place very quickly, because Matthew says that the saints were resurrected almost immediately after Jesus died.

-The saints mentioned in Matthew's passage were apparently buried in the vicinity of Jerusalem.
+All of these resurrected saints were apparently buried in the vicinity of Jerusalem.
 Nothing is said about any dead saints who were buried elsewhere.
 The passage also doesn't identify any of the resurrected saints by name, but some later Christian writers speculated about who they might be.
-Their suggestions included Adam and Eve, Abel, Abraham, Isaiah, and various other Hebrew patriarchs and prophets.
-Because the earliest followers of Jesus still considered themselves to be Jews, they would have regarded these old patriarchs and prophets as saints.
+The suggested possibilities included Adam and Eve, Abel, Abraham, Isaiah, and various other Old Testament figures.
+Because the earliest followers of Jesus still considered themselves to be Jews, they would have regarded these Old Testament figures as saints.

 Another reason for doubt is that these resurrected saints would have created a lot of excitement when they appeared in Jerusalem, and a historian like Josephus, who wrote a detailed account of the period, probably would have said something about it.
 But he doesn't mention it at all.

-For these reasons, many scholars think that Matthew's passage is based on a legendary story rather than a real event.
+For these reasons, many scholars believe that Matthew's passage describes a legendary story rather than a real event.
 It might be similar to a modern "urban legend".
-The excitement surrounding Jesus' resurrection could have made his followers especially susceptible to ideas of this type.
-Perhaps some of them thought they saw ghosts lurking in the streets of Jerusalem during this period, and reports of these sightings evolved into a story about resurrected saints.
+Of course, this raises the question of how such a story could have originated.

 Note: Under normal circumstances, a dead body will eventually decompose to the point that its individual features are no longer recognizable.
 But many early Christians believed that the body of a true holy person is incorruptible, so that it doesn't decay at all, but is miraculously preserved for its eventual resurrection.
 This explains how long-dead saints could return to life in their original bodies.